TrellixVulnTeam/toontown-strut_22QZ/README.md

 ## GNU/Linux

-Use the "Bottles" flatpak, similar process to macOS.
+Use the "Bottles" flatpak using a gaming bottle, similar process to macOS.